For more ELYSIUM’S PASSAGE Blog Post links, go to

 The following morning, as usual, we reconvened for more dialogue.
 I was relieved my story from last night didn’t come up again since it felt too sensitive to analyse.
 Instead, and unexpectedly, we got on to the subject of scepticism.
 Sitting by the fireplace after breakfast, Mo asked: ‘What do you mean, James, when you say you’re a sceptic, especially now that you’re in our realm?’

 ‘First of all, it means I’m not gullible.
-I always look for a sound, rational explanation for whatever happens, particularly when anything is dodgy about what’s reported.
+I always seek a rational explanation for whatever happens, particularly when something seems dodgy about what’s reported.
 For the sake of truth, reason must always be prepared to challenge whatever assumptions are made to support beliefs based on nothing more than superstition or religious indoctrination.’

 ‘I suppose it should have been obvious what was happening, even though it didn’t seem that way then.’